forcedotcom/analyticsdx-vscode/contributing/developing.md

     Extensions" from the debug menu.
 From the debug link on the left panel, select "Launch Extensions" or one of the options that launches and runs tests, etc.
     Once the new VS Code session opens you can point this at any workspace.
-1. In VS Code, you can invoke Command Palette.
-Then type in "debug " (there is space after) and from the launch configuration dropdown, pick any of "Launch
+1. To debug tests from VS Code, you can invoke Command Palette.
+Then type in "debug " (there is space after) and from the launch configuration dropdown, pick any of "Launch ...
+Tests" and hit the Run button.
-    - Tests".

 For more information, consult the VS Code [doc](https://code.visualstudio.com/docs/extensions/debugging-extensions) on how